TheMuntu/Projects/IAM/lab-intro.md

-# Lab 6: Client app for the GitHub API
+# Lab 6 intro: Client app for the GitHub API

 This task shows how easy you can use one of the well-known OAuth2/OIDC provider like GitHub, Google or Facebook with Spring Security.